internetarchive/warcprox/README.rst

       --plugin PLUGIN_CLASS
                             Qualified name of plugin class, e.g.
                             "mypkg.mymod.MyClass".
 May be used multiple times
                             to register multiple plugins.
-Plugin classes are loaded from the regular python module search path.
-                            They will be instantiated with no arguments and must have a method `notify(self, recorded_url,
-                            records)` which will be called for each url, after warc records have been written. (default: None) --version             show program's version number and exit -v, --verbose
+See README.rst for more information. (default: None)
+      --version             show program's version number and exit -v, --verbose
       --trace